 Image Source: Unsplash Hakone.

 After breakfast, explore Hakone.
-The mountain scenery of Hakone crowned by Mt.
-Fuji and world-class art museums will leave you enthralled.
+The mountain scenery of Hakone crowned by Tokyo Mt Fuji and world-class art museums will leave you enthralled.
 It also has many vacation resorts.
 Be sure not to miss award-winning Hakone beer.
 Hakone abounds with history and old Japanese culture with so much to discover around the city as well.
-Hakone hot springs, Open-air Museum, Lake Ashinoko, Hakone Shrine, Hakone Checkpoint, and iconic views along the Mt.
-Fuji from Tokyo route, make it worth your while.
+Hakone hot springs, Open-air Museum, Lake Ashinoko, Hakone Shrine, Hakone Checkpoint, and iconic views along the Mt Fuji from Tokyo route, make it worth your while.

 One of the best ryokan with private onsen (hot spring) in Lake Kawaguchiko region.
 With Mt.
 Fuji in the background, it features natural hot spring baths and large Japanese style rooms.
 It also provides a foot bath on the rooftop.
 Free wi-fi, relaxing massages, game centre, lounge and bar are also available, with seasonal Japanese cuisine.